 When used on a connector this is the path to the client-side SSL key store which holds the public keys of all the servers that the client trusts.
 Although this value can be configured on the server, it is downloaded and used by the client.
-If necessary, it can be overridden on the client-side by using the customary "javax.net.ssl.trustStore" system property.
+If the client needs to use a different path from that set on the server then it can override the server-side setting by either using the customary "javax.net.ssl.trustStore" system property or the HornetQ-specific "org.hornetq.ssl.trustStore" system property.
+The HornetQ-specific system property is useful if another component on client is already making use of the standard, Java system property.